aravasio/simworld/engine-spec.md

 - **Pure and deterministic**: state + commands + rngSeed -> nextState + nextSeed + diff; no floats; fixed tick order.
 - **Data-first**: world and agents are dense data with semantic lookups; behavior lives in sim, not in render.
 - **Narrow interfaces**: world/agents via accessors; sim consumes/produces data; renderer uses a backend interface; dependencies do not leak.
-- **Small start, open future**: one layer, no pathfinding/ECS/chunking; APIs leave room for entities, spells, more layers later.
+- **Small start, open future**: one layer, minimal pathfinding, no ECS/chunking; APIs leave room for entities, spells, more layers later.

 ## Data Model (What/Why)
 - **WorldState**